openHPI/codeoceanR/README.md

 The mostly automatic system enables you to put most day-to-day focus on developing good exercises instead of grading them.

 Exercises are accessed through openHPI but run and tested at CodeOcean, from which grades are passed back.
-The tasks can also be solved in Rstudio, which is greatly recommended because it is the habitual _and_ future environment with interactivity, autocompletion, debugging (!), keyboard shortcuts and graphics.
+The tasks can also be solved in Rstudio, which is greatly recommended because it is the habitual _and_ future environment with interactivity, autocompletion, debugging, keyboard shortcuts and integrated graphics, help, package manager, ...

 Some participants had a hard time getting started in a time-pressed graded exercise setting.
 I suggest to first use the system at least twice(!) non-graded or non-time-pressured!